bobbicodes/mecca/log.md

 End of day:

 Finished the `build-song` script, which at this point does exactly what the old `mecca` script did, produces a 3-track mix with drums from a bass and lead file.
 Not bad!

+## 4-23-2019

+Made a kick drum, and wrote `create-drums` and `build-drums` scripts to make the drum sequencer work the same as the other instruments.

+Still need to make the song builder use the drum sequencer though...

+I want a way to more easily create sections and loop them.
+Since that is what our drum sequencer needs to do, loop itself for the length of the song.

+We could make `build-track` take multiple files to build sequentially.